djsteffey/ctf-patriotctf-2023/misc/wpa/README.md

 ![](images/problem.PNG)

 ## Files
+- provided
-- savedcap.cap - network packet capture data file
+    - savedcap.cap
+- created
+    - None

 ## Solution
 For this challenge we are provided one file: savedcap.cap.